IBM-Cloud/docs/services/ContinuousDelivery/pipeline_deploy_var.md

 # Environment properties and resources
 {: #deliverypipeline_environment}

 You can use environment properties and pre-installed resources to interact with the IBM&reg; Bluemix&reg; {{site.data.keyword.deliverypipeline}} service.
-For example, you might use them in a job script or test command.
+For example, you might incorporate them into a job script or test command.
 {:shortdesc}

+You can add your own environment properties to a stage from its **ENVIRONMENT PROPERTIES** tab.
+Environment properties are available to every job in a stage.

+You can add four types of properties from the Environment Properties tab:
+* **Text**: A property key with a single-line value.
+* **Text Area**: A property key with a multi-line value.
+* **Secure**: A property key with a single-line value.
+The value is displayed as asterisks.
+* **Properties**: A file in the project's repository.
+This file can contain multiple properties.
+Each property must be on its own line.
+To separate key-value pairs, use the equals sign (=).

 The following properties and resources are available by default in pipeline environments.